EndstoneMC/cpp-example-plugin/README.md

-# Endstone C++ Plugin Template
+# Endstone Example C++ Plugin

-Welcome to the official C++ plugin template for Endstone.
-This repository serves as a starting point for developers aiming to craft C++ plugins for the Bedrock Dedicated Servers using Endstone.
+Welcome to the official Example C++ plugin for Endstone servers.

 ## Prerequisites